Assange slams WikiLeaks film in letter to actor Benedict Cumberbatch

-LOS ANGELES (Reuters) - WikiLeaks founder Julian Assange penned an open letter to British actor Benedict Cumberbatch, who portrays Assange in an upcoming film, praising the actor’s talents but slamming his involvement with the film and turning down the actor’s invitation to meet in person.
+LOS ANGELES, Oct 9 (Reuters) - WikiLeaks founder Julian Assange penned an open letter to British actor Benedict Cumberbatch, who portrays Assange in an upcoming film, praising the actor’s talents but slamming his involvement with the film and turning down the actor’s invitation to meet in person.

 In the letter, Assange tells Cumberbatch he is “fond” of the actor’s previous work, and adds “I think I would enjoy meeting you,” but urged the actor to drop his involvement in the film, saying “I do not believe it is going to be positive for me or the people I care about.”